The Selvedge Masterlist: Our Ultimate Jeans Guide

 You can buy Full Count from: Blue in Green (US) and Clutch Café (UK)

 Momotaro turned Kojima’s Jeans Street into an international destination for denimheads.
-They are best known for their sharp and modern cuts and their eye-catching Going to Battle stripes, which can be found in nearly every serious denim collection in one form or another.
+They are best known for their sharp and modern cuts and their eye-catching Going to Battle stripes, which are now found on only a few of their models.

-Their 15.7 oz denim produces near-miraculous fades, and time will chip away at those GTB stripes, creating a living monument to Japanese craftsmanship and denim passion.
+The backbone of the brand is their proprietary 15.7 oz denim made from Zimbabwe cotton.
+It produces near-miraculous fades, making each of their long-lasting and well-worn pairs a living monument to Japanese craftsmanship and denim passion.

 For a more relaxed fit, try the 0605.
 For a slimmer fit, try the 0306.